seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 allow fellow researchers to get started with our code and base their own research on it.

-# How do I run your scripts to rebuild the graphics of your paper?
+# How do I run your scripts to rebuild the graphics of the paper?

 To run our scripts, you have two options, either you have a MATLAB license (we used version R2016b) and can directly execute the m-files, or you can use